 On reflection, most tourists that visit Galle are not really surprised at the banter.
 Galle and many attractions in the region are still under the cosh of its popularity as being run-down and a little unpopular.
 Yet Galle, especially the Galle Fort, has spent the last several decades going through a resurgent process where forlorn mansions and iconic buildings have been and are still being restored.
 The Galle city was given a facelift in the past to make it one of the most attractive cities on the island.

+The Fort is the most historical part of the city and included in most Sri Lanka tours.
 The buzziest part of Galle is the fortress, where the largest concentration of hotels, bars, museums and many other tourist attractions are concentrated.
-A large number of well-preserved mansions and houses, dating back to 15s and 16s are converted to hotels, bars, restaurants, galleries, shops, and museums.
+A large number of well-preserved mansions and houses, dating back to the 15s and 16s are converted to hotels, bars, restaurants, galleries, shops, and museums.
 Several well preserved and partly restored churches are still serving the devotees.

 Must tour the Martin Wickramasinghe folk museum